 Paul was being criticized, and he needed to defend his integrity.
-You'll noticed that his enemies were challenging his authority as an apostle as well as his personal integrity.
-In memorable fashion Paul offered a spirited self-defense and boldly confronted his critics in last four chapters.
+You'll notice that his enemies were challenging his authority as an apostle as well as his personal integrity.
+In memorable fashion Paul offered a spirited self-defense and boldly confronted his critics in the last four chapters of this Book.